ravibhoraskar/ravibhoraskar.github.io/README.md

 ===================

 This site uses [Jekyll](https://github.com/jekyll/jekyll) and [bibble](https://github.com/sampsyo/bibble) to generate a static website complete with publications.
 It uses [Bootstrap](https://github.com/twbs/bootstrap) to make things pretty.
+Credits to the [SAMPA website](http://sampa.cs.washington.edu/) off which this was cloned.

 Editing